aplteam/Cider/mkdocs/docs/user-commands.md

 __Options__

 `-full`
 : Print a hierarchical report on all dependencies.
 This does not give what is actually used, but what the packages themselves require.
 (Due to minimum version selection they might end up using a later version.)
-This can be useful to figure out why a particular (typically old) package is required.
+This can help show why a particular (typically old) package is required.

 `-raw`
 : Print dependency data unformatted.